These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention all surgical procedures and their dates

-Why: The DBQ specifically asks about procedure type (biopsy, wide local excision, mastectomy type), laterality, and whether significant alteration of size or form resulted.
+The DBQ specifically asks about procedure type (biopsy, wide local excision, mastectomy type), laterality, and whether significant alteration of size or form resulted.
 Omitting procedures means the examiner cannot accurately complete these fields.

-Do this instead: Bring operative reports and pathology reports to the exam.
+Instead: Bring operative reports and pathology reports to the exam.
 List every procedure, the date, which breast, and what was removed or altered.

 Impact: 10-30%+ - type and extent of surgery drives significant alteration findings